microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-01.md

   - Create a new connection, give it a name and select "Account Key" as the authentication kind.
   - Go back to your Azure portal.
 The Account Key can be found on in the **Security + Networking>Access keys** side menu of the Storage Account.
 Show and copy one of the keys.
 Enter it into the wizard in Fabric.
   - Click on next to access the file explorer.
 Wait for the screen to load.
   - On the side menu, expand the file-system folder.
-Select the checkmark next to the "files" folder.
+Select the check mark next to the "files" folder.
   - Click next to move to the next screen, then click on create to create the shortcut.
   - Verify that your shortcut is showing under the **Files** folder of the lakehouse navigator.
 You might need to click on the 3 dots and on refresh if your shortcut is not present initially.